 These are a big help for the novice pilot, as they make it much easier to figure out how the different controls interact with one another.
 The A20 is not a fast drone, though, and it is easily buffeted by breezes and drafts.
 It's fairly zippy when you engage the higher-power modes, but with about 5 minutes of flight time, you don't get much time to practice.
 Fortunately, it comes with two batteries.

-How to choose the best cheap drone for you
+How to choose the best cheap drone for you or your kid

 When shopping for a cheap drone under $100, you're going to have to make some compromises, but that doesn't mean you can't find a good drone at this price.